 Phase 1 Recap

 Throughout the winter and spring of 2018, we held three workshops that brought together local arts professionals, artists and cultural workers in an attempt to start a conversation about equity in the arts in Kingston.
 You can read a recap of them here.

 We hosted a final event in March 2019 with the goal to build community ties, share resources, reflect on our understanding and approaches to inclusion and hear inspiring, real-world examples of how equity principles can be implemented into arts practice.
 You can read a recap here.
 We are grateful to local poet Abena Beloved Green who delivered a poetic summary at the end of the event.
 You can read her poem here (reprinted with permission from the author).

 Images: Liz Cooper

 The Organizational Audit Tool is the result of group work grounded in peer-to-peer and collaborative learning by participants in the ‘Creating a Collective Action Plan workshop’ (the final workshop of phase 1 of the Arts and Equity Project).
 The goal of the workshop was to develop a framework for taking action in our work, our organizations, and our communities to make the arts more equitable.
-For more information about the resource and how to access it, please contact email@example.com.
+Click here to access the Organizational Audit Tool.